jmeis/v2-template/README.md

 - apply Docker signature after Docker unit tests, sanity checks and successful build
 - build container image on every Git commit, setting a tag based on build number, timestamp and commit id for traceability
 - use a private image registry to store the built image, automatically configure access permissions for target cluster deployment using API tokens than can be revoked
+- run a static code scanner on the application repositories
 - check container image for security vulnerabilities and add an additional Docker signature upon successful completion
 - insert the built image tag into the deployment manifest automatically
 - use an explicit namespace in cluster to insulate each deployment (and make it easy to clear, by "kubectl delete namespace")